Yogeshwar-Prabhu/NativeSoftTech-Java-Internship-Tasks/README.md

 # NativeSoftTech Java Internship – Web Tasks

-This repository contains all frontend web development tasks completed during my internship at **NativeSoftTech**.
+This repository contains all Java Programming tasks completed during my internship at **NativeSoftTech**.

-Each project is built using **HTML, Tailwind CSS, and JavaScript**, focusing on responsiveness, clean UI, and interactivity.
+Each project is built using **HTML, Tailwind CSS, Java, and JavaScript**, focusing on responsiveness, clean UI, and interactivity.

 ## 🔹 Included Projects: